vega/altair/doc/user_guide/interactions.rst

 The above example includes some aspects which occur frequently when creating interactive charts in Altair:

 1. Creating a variable parameter using :func:`parameter`.
-2. Attaching the parameter to a chart using the :meth:`Chart.add_parameter` method.
+2. Attaching the parameter to a chart using the :meth:`Chart.add_params` method.
 3. Binding the parameter to an input widget (such as the slider above) using the parameter's ``bind`` property.